Preliminary analysis

 Then <the policy issues a command>

-Specifying non-functional requirements
+Specifying quality attribute requirements

-Non-functional requirements are requirements that target a quality attribute other than functionality.
+Quality attribute requirements are requirements that target a quality attribute other than functionality.
 These requirements don’t deal so much with what happens, but more with how: how fast, how easy, how secure, etc. That makes it less natural to express such requirements using the Given/When/Then format that focuses on the what.

 For instance, for the quality attribute performance, we may use the metrics of throughput and latency.
 Throughput is the number of requests per second the system processes, while latency is the number of seconds it takes to handle requests.